madaawadh/wdi-project_02/README.md

 ## Description of tech/links

 It's a website for those who have wheat allergy or who want to change their lifestyle.
-It includes recipes, Products.
+It includes Recipes, Products.
 Also, you can search for your items.

 ## Technology used